coderhimanshu1/Portfolio-2.0/.github/DEVELOPMENT.md

 # Development Guide

-Ilcome to the development guide for `Himanshu-dot-dev`.
+Welcome to the development guide for `Himanshu-dot-dev`.
 Here, you'll find everything you need to get started with contributing to this project.

 ## Getting Started